olibclarke/cs-create-dumbbell-templates/README.md

 - Two spheres with independently configurable diameters
 - A center-to-center connecting cylinder
-- Automatic default sphere-center separation of `3x` the larger sphere radius
+- Default sphere-center separation of `3x` the larger sphere radius

 ## Requirements